dodoni/dodoni.github.io/Documentation.md

 * The unit tests of the Dodoni.net project serves as _living documentation_.

 _**... for the Excel Add-In:**_
-* A documentation of the UDF's (user defined functions) provided by the Excel Add-In of the Dodoni.net project is still not available, but the distribution contains several example Excel sheets.
+* A documentation of the UDF's (user defined functions) provided by the Excel Add-In of the Dodoni.net project and several example Excel sheets is part of the distribution.
 * _The name of each user defined function (UDF) of the Add-In starts with 'do' which can be interpreted as **do** for doing or as short-name for **Do**doni.net._

 ## 6. Howto
 * **....write _individual_  Excel Add-Ins with [Excel-DNA](exceldna.codeplex.com) and Dodoni.net?**

-Create a new .net project (at least .NET 4.0).
+Create a new .net project.
 Add references at least to the following assemblies of the distribution of [Excel-DNA](exceldna.codeplex.com) and Dodoni.net:
 * Dodoni.BasicComponents.dll,
 * Dodoni.XLBasicComponents.dll,
 * ExcelDna.Integration.dll.